AramZS/aramzs.xyz/src/content/resources/film/bringing-out-the-dead.md

 original_language: en
 original_title: Bringing Out the Dead
 overview: >-
-  Once called "Father Frank" for his efforts to rescue lives, Frank Pierce sees the ghosts of those he failed to save around every turn.
+  Once called Father Frank for his efforts to rescue lives, Frank Pierce sees the ghosts of those he failed to save around every turn.
 He has tried everything he can to get fired, calling in sick, delaying taking calls where he might have to face one more victim he couldn't help, yet cannot quit the